-- 2.8.1 An Electoral Publication is any material used by a candidate or ticket in campaigning for election, including online and hardcopy materials, and including but not limited to how-to-vote cards, policy statements, flyers, websites and Facebook pages. - 2.8.2 Electoral Publications: - (a) must be published by or with the permission of a candidate; - (b) must not constitute an electoral offence; and - (c) must not, in the opinion of the Returning Officer, contain material which is defamatory, sexist, racist, homophobic or otherwise discriminatory. - 2.8.3 Material of any candidate and/or ticket must not, in the opinion of the Returning Officer, significantly resemble in style or appearance the material of any other contesting candidate or ticket. - 2.8.4 If an Electoral Publication violates 2.8.2, the Returning Officer must direct that the Electoral Publication be removed from public display. - 2.8.5 It is an offence to not comply with a direction of the Returning Officer in 2.8.4. - 2.8.6 Each ticket running for election in the annual ANUSA elections will be provided with 300 photocopy points.
+- 2.8.1 An Electoral Publication is any material used by a candidate or ticket in campaigning for election, including online and hardcopy materials, and including but not limited to how-to-vote cards, policy statements, flyers, websites and Facebook pages. - 2.8.2 Electoral Publications: - (a) must be published by or with the permission of a candidate; - (b) must not constitute an electoral offence; and - (c) must not, in the opinion of the Returning Officer, contain material which is defamatory, sexist, racist, homophobic or otherwise discriminatory; - (d) must be put up in a manner that is easily removable (use of glue is not permitted); and - (e) (must be removed by candidates and tickets within five teaching days of the end of the election

+- 2.8.3 Material of any candidate and/or ticket must not, in the opinion of the Returning Officer, significantly resemble in style or appearance the material of any other contesting candidate or ticket. - 2.8.4 If an Electoral Publication violates 2.8.2, the Returning Officer must direct that the Electoral Publication be removed from public display. - 2.8.5 It is an offence to not comply with a direction of the Returning Officer in 2.8.4. - 2.8.6 Each ticket running for election in the annual ANUSA elections will be provided with 300 photocopy points.